avchitnis/project-euler/README.md

 # Details
 - Each problem as well as my solution has been placed in its own file
-- You can find these files within the `project-euler` folder
+- You can find these files within the `project euler` folder

 # Reflection
 - The problems are quite challenging, both mathematically and when programing their solutions